doocs/leetcode/solution/0500-0599/0528.Random Pick with Weight/README_EN.md

 <strong>Explanation</strong>
 Solution solution = new Solution([1]);
 solution.pickIndex(); // return 0.
-Since there is only one single element on the array the only option is to return the first element.
+The only option is to return 0 since there is only one element in w.
 </pre>

 <p><strong>Example 2:</strong></p>